Full and Happy Bellies

 Thanks for Giving Me Alternatives…

 You know how everyone says the turkey makes you tired?
 It’s probably just the ridiculous volume of food we consume, not the turkey.
-When we overeat, the rest of the body shuts down so the digestive system can do it’s thing.
+When we overeat, the rest of the body shuts down so the digestive system can do its thing.

 Ah, the third Thursday of November.